-Institutions determined to significantly influence activities that ushered in the Great Depression, later learned in the following decade that those behaviors wouldn’t go unpunished.
+Institutions determined to influence activities that ushered in the Great Depression significantly, later learned in the following decade that those behaviors wouldn’t go unpunished.
 Credit Suisse was ordered to settle in the amount of $5.3 billion for selling toxic debts before the financial crisis took hold.
 Roughly $2.48 billion of this figure was paid as a civil penalty with $2.1 billion used for consumer relief.

 However, this is just one part of the fallout from the SMC as almost every major bank across the U.S. and many multinationals also faced steep fines for poor oversight and intentionally providing loans to unsuitable customers.